Does Minimum Payment Affect Credit Score?

 What Affects Credit Scoring Models?

-- Your payment history.
-This keeps a record of when you have paid accounts if you have any unpaid accounts, and if the accounts have been forwarded to collection agencies.
-This particular aspect contributes to 35 percent of the FICO Score.
+- Your payment behavior.
+Whether you have any outstanding bills, this records when you paid them; and whether the accounts have been sent to collection agencies.
+This one feature accounts for 35 percent of the FICO Score.

 Grace Period, Minimum Payments, and Payment History